VA FileMan V. 22.2 Programmer Manual Banner

 OUTPUT Transforms

 OUTPUT transforms assume full responsibility for transforming the internal value to its external format.
-So transforms on sets of codes work with values like F, not FEMALE; those on pointers deal with 1, not ALABAMA; etc. This includes following pointer chains to their conclusions (see immediately below).
+So, transforms on sets of codes work with values like F, not FEMALE; those on POINTERs deal with 1, not ALABAMA; etc. This includes following POINTER Chains to their conclusions.

-A pointer chain is a list of one or more pointer fields that point to one another in sequence, the final pointer of which points to a file with a non-pointer .01 field.
-Thus, for example, if the .01 field of File A points to the State file, that is a pointer chain with one link.
-If File B points to File A, that makes a pointer chain with two links.
-Chains can be made up of any mix of pointers and variable pointers.
-Every field in the chain except the first one must be a .01 field, since pointers point to files, not fields; the first pointer field may or may not be a .01 field.
+A POINTER chain is a list of one or more POINTER fields that point to one another in sequence, the final POINTER of which points to a file with a non-POINTER .01 field.
+Thus, for example, if the .01 field of File A points to the STATE (#5) file, that is a POINTER chain with one link.
+If File B points to File A, that makes a POINTER chain with two links.
+Chains can be made up of any mix of POINTERs and VARIABLE POINTERs.
+Every field in the chain except the first one must be a .01 field, since POINTERs point to files, not fields; the first POINTER field may or may not be a .01 field.